ddd-mtl/zome-signals/README.md

 # Zome Signals

 This module implements a foundation layer for a signal-based architecture for Holochain applications.
-This library is to be included directly in a zome as a dependency and not be a zome in itself.
+This library is to be included directly in a coordinator zome as a dependency and not as a standalone coordinator zome.

 ## Usage